The Health Benefits of Medicinal Mushrooms

 3. they help your immune system to be able to differentiate rogue cells from healthy cells

-Turkey Tail Mushrooms– Research out of Australia has shown that a compound called polysaccharopeptide (PSP), from the Turkey Tail Mushroom is 100% effective at targeting prostate cancer stem cells and suppressing tumor formation during trials.
+Turkey Tail Mushrooms– Research out of Australia has shown that a compound called polysaccharopeptide (PSP), that is found in turkey tail mushrooms is 100% effective at targeting prostate cancer stem cells and suppressing tumor formation during trials that injected prostate cancer cells into mice test subjects.
 “The findings are quite significant,” said Dr. Ling, who was in charge of the trials.
 “What we wanted to demonstrate was whether [PSP] could stop the development of prostate tumors in the first place.
 In the past, other inhibitors tested in research trials have been shown to be up to 70% effective, but we’re seeing 100% of this tumor prevented from developing with PSP.”
-He adds, “Our findings support that PSP may be a potent preventative agent against prostate cancer, possibly through targeting of the prostate cancer stem cell population,”

 Numerous scientific studies point to the fact that Turkey Tail Mushroom extract provides a host of medicinal and health effects for its users including: